kunal-mohta/maskrcnn-nnfl/README.md

 Run the cells starting from this section and keep reading the comments for details.
 Run all cells till the **Training** section.

 We have done training in 3 stages - training the head layers, 4+ ResNet layers, and then all layers.
 Code for this training schedule is present in the **Training** section.
 Change this as per your requirement.

+**Note**: Training Mask R-CNN is very computationally expensive and requires a GPU.
+If you don't have a powerful hardware, don't run the training code as it might cause the machine to crash.

 ### Run Evaluation